Creating a standard SRD

 Note: The use of HTML entities, such as > for >, and < for <, is not supported.

 (Optional) Select the service level for the SRD, for example, Gold, Silver, or Bronze.
 The Service Request Management administrator configures these levels for you.
-See Defining service targets for an SRD.
+For more information, see Defining service targets for an SRD.

 If you want to enclose a string in the description in greater than (>) and less than (<) sign, use encoded text (> for >, and < for <); otherwise, browsers will interpret the greater than and less than signs as valid HTML markup if the description is included in a URL, and will not display the string enclosed within the tags.
 For example, "This is a <hardware> request" will display as "This is a request".